JorisVdBos/Data-Cleaning-Assignment/README.md

 # Data-Cleaning-Assignment Coursera
 This repo was created by me for the peer Graded Assignment of the course "Getting and Cleaning" of the "Data Science" track.
-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.

 The "run_analysis.R" file contains R code to tidy the data set found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip describes the variables that result after running the "run_analysis.R".